mmiranda222/.statsuite/content/install-docker/docker-compose.md

 This demo instance can be used for developments, test, pilots or demos.
 Please see the next chapter for information on how to customise the Docker-Compose setup for typical use cases.

+**Important note**: In order to make uploaded structures and data publically (anonymously) available, which is a pre-requisite for the search indexation and the direct display in the Data Explorer, the [AuthorisationManagement web service (swagger interface)](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-dlm/manage-user-access/) is to be used to define appropriate public access rights to those structures and data.

 ---

 ### Hints for optional Docker-Compose setup customisations and usage